LSSTDESC/WeakLensingDeblending/docs/output.rst

 Analysis Results
 ----------------

-HDU[1] contains a binary table where each row represents one simulated source and the columns are described in the table below.
+HDU[1] contains a binary table where each row represents one simulated source and the columns are described in the table below, where Q refers to the second-moment tensor of the galaxy's combined (bulge + disk + AGN) 50% isophote, including any cosmic shear but not the PSF.

 ======== ======= ====================================================================================
 Name     Type    Description